thermoio/docs/CONTRIBUTING.md

 ## Crucial criteria
 * **Accuracy:** Your procedures are straightforward, correct, and tested.
 For each action, include the “why” as well as the “what.”
 Explain the purpose behind each action.
 * **Completeness:** Your guide produces a complete, functional configuration.
-When appropriate, your guide also gives readers of what to do next and provides all critical elements of security and other best practices.
+When appropriate, your guide also gives readers ideas about what to do next and provides all critical elements of security and other best practices.
 * **Originality:** Anything that is not raw code is original content written exclusively for Thermo.

 ## Payments